 Posted on 28 Aug 2016 by Matt TraudtLast upated 15 Jan 2017 at 11:31 pm

-I work for the Naval Research Lab doing research and development on Tor.
+I do research and development on Tor.

 I'm interested in preserving people's online privacy.
 I've started a group that maintains many useful services for the benefit of others, and am essentially the sole member.
 For deduplication purposes, you may see a list of public services we run here (onion service).Read the entire post